The Henry Box School Curriculum

 Fuller details of the Sex and Relationships Education programme are available via this website.
 Families have the right to withdraw their children from sex education other than that prescribed by the National Curriculum science syllabuses.

 The school has excellent computer facilities and a programme for developing ICT skills runs across all years.
 Much of this is delivered within subject teaching and is supplemented by specific ICT lessons.

-If you would like any further informantion about our curriculum please contact the school.
-Phone 01993 703955 or email email@example.com.
+If you would like any further information about our curriculum please contact the school.
+Phone 01993 703955 or email firstname.lastname@example.org.